DanielLuu/2rooms1boom/README.md

-# Meteor Spyfall
+# Meteor 2 Rooms 1 Boom

-Spyfall on your mobile device!
+2 Rooms 1 Boom on your mobile device!

-This is the code that currently runs [http://spyfall.meteor.com](http://spyfall.meteor.com).
+This is the code that currently runs [http://2 Rooms 1 Boom.meteor.com](http://2 Rooms 1 Boom.meteor.com).
 It's a simple site I've built as a learning project, so definitely don't use it as an example of Meteor best practices.
 Pull requests welcome!

 ## Disclaimer

-[Spyfall](http://international.hobbyworld.ru/catalog/25-spyfall/) is a party game designed by Alexandr Ushan and published by [Hobby World](http://international.hobbyworld.ru/).
+[2 Rooms 1 Boom](http://international.hobbyworld.ru/catalog/25-2 Rooms 1 Boom/) is a party game designed by Alexandr Ushan and published by [Hobby World](http://international.hobbyworld.ru/).
 This is an unofficial fan project designed to complement the physical game, and is not endorsed in any way by the designer or publisher.

 ## Translations